 WVU School of Medicine

-At the West Virginia University School of Medicine, we educate health professionals, provide thousands of people with medical care, and conduct lifesaving research.
+At the WVU School of Medicine, we educate health professionals, provide thousands of people with medical care, and conduct lifesaving research.
 WVU's School of Medicine is consistently ranked as a top program nationwide for rural medicine by U.S. News and World Report's annual edition of "America's Best Graduate Schools".

 Patient Care at WVU